hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 4. Set-up Client 1
 5. Set-up Node-MCU
 6. Setup Node-RED on both Raspberry Pi's and local machine
-7. Set up MQTT Broker
+7. Set up local MQTT Server
 8. Set up Gateway
 9. Build a dashboard

 ## Step 1 Do some shopping

-I used for this tutorial the following components:
+In this tutorial the following components are used:

 * Arduino (clone) with a sensor shield, Bluetooth board, light sensor, humidity sensor, gas sensor, relay and fan.
 * Raspberry PI 1: This device is connected to a gateway, I used a Raspberry Pi 4 for this, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the Cumulocity and the devices.
 This gateway is also connected to the local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.